surepy/jekyll-now/_posts/2020-10-10-(Draft)-My-ArchLinux-and-LineageOS-13-0-building-Experience.md

 ---
 layout: post
 title: (Draft) My ArchLinux and LineageOS 13.0 building Experience
-excerpt: Trying to Build android for the fiftieth time
 ---

-TODO: re-find and credit people that i found answers from.

 While Covid19, Distance learning and stuff are happening, I have decided to take a jab at the android building thing again.

-This time hoping for success as I built more experience over the years.
+This time I thought I had a better chance of success because of the experience I built over the years.
 So far it's not going so well.

-because previously I used xubuntu16.04 all the build tools were relativly legacy, and there were a lot of guides i can quicky google and would work.
+Previously, the source code was functional in xubuntu 16.04. with no modifications everything just compiled out of the box with some dependencies.

 ...
 If It were that simple.
-I wouldn't be writing this article. here's my experience so far. let's get started.
+I wouldn't be writing this article. here's my experience so far and what I have done so far. let's get started.

 ## Creating an environment for build.